Autism Awareness Campaign UK: 2002 United Kingdom Autism Awareness Year

-The Autism Awareness Campaign of 2002 initiated debates in the Parliament of the UK and the Scottish Parliament for Autism Awareness Year, supported by 800 UK organisations including the British Institute of Brain Injured Children, The Disabilities Trust, Autism London and the National Autistic Society.
+The Autism Awareness Campaign of 2002 initiated debates in the Parliament of the United Kingdom and the Scottish Parliament for Autism Awareness Year, supported by 800 UK organisations including the British Institute of Brain Injured Children, The Disabilities Trust, Autism London and the National Autistic Society.
 A major conference on autism was held at the King's Fund in London and the first ever service for autism was launched in 2002 by the couple who initiated Autism Sunday – it was held at St Paul's Cathedral.
 Autism Sunday is now a massive worldwide event, celebrated in many countries.

 2007 House of Commons autism debate and meeting with Prime Minister

 The Autism Awareness Campaign helped raise "awareness" about the condition in 2007 in the House of Commons when Lee Scott, MP for Ilford North, brought a debate on autistic children.

-Ivan Corea met with the prime minister of the United Kingdom, Tony Blair and Lee Scott MP in April 2007.
+Ivan Corea met with the Prime Minister of the United Kingdom, Tony Blair and Lee Scott MP in April 2007.
 He presented the Prime Minister with a report calling for a national strategy on autism and a 10-year plan of action in the UK.
 The call for an urgent review on autism services was supported by leading British charities and community organisations including faith communities.
 Parliamentarians signed an early day motion on autism (EDM 1359) backing the call for a national strategy on autism and change in policy for people with autism and Asperger syndrome.
-Ivan Corea met with the British Prime Minister-in-Waiting, Gordon Brown in June 2007 to urge him to launch the national strategy and 10-year plan on autism, particularly in building state-of-the-art "autism schools".
+Ivan Corea met with the British prime minister-in-Waiting, Gordon Brown in June 2007 to urge him to launch the national strategy and 10-year plan on autism, particularly in building state-of-the-art "autism schools".

 World Autism Awareness Day

-The Autism Awareness Campaign UK were involved in the first United Nations World Autism Awareness Day, declared by the UN General Assembly on Wednesday 2 April 2008 on the recommendation of the State of Qatar.
+The Autism Awareness Campaign UK were involved in the first United Nations World Autism Awareness Day, declared by the United Nations General Assembly on Wednesday 2 April 2008 on the recommendation of the State of Qatar.

 The campaign called on the United Nations Secretary-General, Ban Ki-moon to launch a world autism strategy.
 A CNN interview with presenter Max Foster was televised to mark World Autism Awareness Day on 2 April 2008.
 International coverage about the Autism Awareness Campaign UK was also given on Associated Press and the campaigners received national coverage in the United Kingdom.

 The campaigners released a film to mark the United Nations World Autism Awareness Day with British peer the Baroness Uddin in the House of Lords.
 Open Every Door, written by the award-winning Sri Lanka-born singer and songwriter, Nimal Mendis, was aired on the UN World Autism Awareness Day by CNN.